iina/iina/README.md

 ```
   - Tips:
     - Change URL in the shell script if you want to download arch-specific binaries.
 By default, it will download the universal ones.
 You can download other binaries from `https://iina.io/dylibs/${ARCH}/fileList.txt` where `ARCH` can be `universal`, `arm64` and `x86_64`.
-    - If you want to build an older IINA version, make sure to download the correponding dylibs.
+    - If you want to build an older IINA version, make sure to download the corresponding dylibs.
 For example, `https://iina.io/dylibs/1.2.0/universal/fileList.txt`.

 2. Open iina.xcodeproj in the [latest public version of Xcode](https://itunes.apple.com/us/app/xcode/id497799835). *IINA may not build if you use any other version.*